Supreme Court debates Republican bid to transform U.S. elections | Politics

 'LACK THE AUTHORITY' David Thompson, a lawyer for the state lawmakers, told the justices that the Constitution "requires state legislatures specifically to perform the federal function of prescribing regulations for federal elections.
 States lack the authority to restrict the legislature's substantive discretion when performing this federal function."

 The Supreme Court's eventual decision, due by the end of June, could apply to 2024 elections including the U.S. presidential race.
-The doctrine is based in part on language in the Constitution stating that the "times, places and manner" of federal elections "shall be prescribed in each state by the legislature thereof."
+The doctrine is based in part on the Constitution's language stating that the "times, places and manner" of federal elections "shall be prescribed in each state by the legislature thereof."

-"Even under your primary theory, however, isn't it inevitable that there will be questions about the meaning of statutes enacted by the legislature to govern elections?" conservative Justice Samuel Alito asked Thompson.
-"So isn't it inevitable that the state courts are going to have to interpret those provisions and isn't it inevitable that state election officials in the executive branch are going to have to make decisions about all sorts of little things that come up concerning the conduct of elections?"
-Alito asked.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)